 Here’s how auto post boosting with Revealbot works.

-- Select the type of posts eligible for boosting (status, link, photo, video, offer, etc)
+- Select the type of posts eligible for promotion (status, link, photo, video, offer, etc)

-- Set the limit of how many posts can be boosted at once
+- Set the limit of how many posts can be promoted at once

-- Create the conditions a post needs to meet in order to be boosted (more on this soon)
+- Create the conditions a post needs to meet in order to be promoted (more on this soon)

 - Name the campaign, choose the objective, and other settings